Online Help

 • Certificate for signing the packet

 Packets must first be encrypted before signing the encrypted packet.
-If an unencrypted packets is to be singed only, below file name extensions need to be modified.
+If an unencrypted packet is to be signed only, the file name extensions listed below must be modified.
 Encrypting and signing take place using openssl cms with the following command calls:

 Encrypting